CKBhalaji/MERN_AWS-EC2-Deploymet---github-actions_and_doker-container/README.md

 *   **location blocks**: The `location` blocks define how Nginx handles requests to different paths.
     *   The `location /` block handles all requests to the root path and forwards them to the frontend container (`frontend`) on port 80.
     *   The `location /api/` block handles all requests to paths starting with `/api/` and forwards them to the backend container.
-*   **proxy_pass directive**: The `proxy_pass` directive specifies the address of the backend server to which the request should be forwarded.
-The line `proxy_pass http://backend:5000;` tells Nginx to send the request to the backend container at its internal address on port 5000.
+*   **proxy_pass directive**: The `proxy_pass http://backend:5000;` directive specifies the address of the backend server to which the request should be forwarded.
+The line tells Nginx to send the request to the backend container at its internal address on port 5000.
 This communication happens securely inside the private Docker network and does **not** expose port 5000 to the public internet.
 *   **proxy_set_header directives**: The `proxy_set_header` directives pass information about the original request to the backend servers.
 This information includes the host, the client's IP address, and the protocol used (HTTP or HTTPS).
 *   **add_header Cache-Control directive**: The `add_header Cache-Control` directive sets the cache control headers for static assets served by the frontend.
 This tells the browser how long to cache these assets, which can improve performance.
 *   **error_page directive**: The `error_page` directive handles errors.
 In this case, it specifies that if an error occurs (500, 502, 503, or 504), Nginx should display the `50x.html` file.